Know all about Open and Distance learning (ODL) from Indira Gandhi National Open University (IGNOU), Delhi.

 IGNOU offers walk-in admission.
 An aspirant can go to the nearest regional centre and apply for admission.
 The application is considered for the following academic session.

 The fee for UG courses varies from Rs.
 1600/1700 to Rs.
 8,000.
 It’s Rs.
 850 for BPP

 Prospects after IGNOU

 There is a Campus Placement Cell at the varsity’s headquarters in New Delhi.
 The cell is “extensively engaged in interacting with the industry for engagement of IGNOU students in jobs,” says Aslam.
-IGNOU students “get good settlement after completing their programmes.
+IGNOU students “get a good settlement after completing their programmes.
 The regional directors tie up with leading corporate houses for promotion of IGNOU students in their jobs.

 On-demand exam scheme is in place.
 IGNOU has study centres in every major city in India.
 These centres serve as exam centres by default.
 “However, keeping in view the number of examinees, IGNOU creates as many number of exam centres as possible to accommodate growing number of examinees,” says Aslam.
 This session, IGNOU has 800 exam centres in India.